-The Fair Political Practices Commission Filings section briefly explains the required forms that may need to be filed as part of the candidate filing process.
+The Fair Political Practices Commission (FPPC) Filings section briefly explains the required forms that may need to be filed as part of the candidate filing process.
 The Fair Political Practices Commission (FPPC) is an independent regulatory agency that enforces campaign finance laws.
 The San Bernardino County Registrar of Voters is a filing agent for the FPPC and is responsible for working with the candidates who are required to submit campaign disclosure statements.

-The Campaign Laws and Regulations section contains important information regarding campaign signs and literature, electioneering, mass mailings, and other important laws and regulations that may be of interest to candidates.
+The Campaign Laws and Regulations section contains important information regarding campaign signs and literature, electioneering, mass mailings, and other important laws and regulations.